-You will be able to set up your trash service at the Public Works office located at 215 Cartwright Street or Goodlettsville City Hall located at 105 S. Main Street.
+You will be able to set up your trash service at Goodlettsville City Hall located at 105 S. Main Street or online.
 The non-refundable set up fee per container is $75.
 There is a limit of two containers per household.

 The City of Goodlettsville does not currently offer commercial service.
 Any business within Goodlettsville's city limits must contact a private service to remove their solid waste.